CFU Explained: What the Number on a Probiotic Label Really Means

 - Can you compare the product on a like-for-like basis with others?

 If two products look similar, CFU can help you compare them.
 But if one label is vague and the other is transparent, the better decision is usually the clearer label, not the bigger number.
-For a step-by-step framework, read how to compare probiotic products.
+For a step-by-step framework, read how to compare probiotic products and the Probiotic Shelf-Life and Storage Guide.

 FAQ